pennsignals/pennsignals.github.io/_posts/2020-03-18-compare-chime.md

 In order to evaluate the closing of schools or other 'non-essential' businesses, we need to break down the "Other" category in the chart above.

-In other words, we need to *guess*.
+In other words, we need to *make an educated guess*.
 Here is our best guess:

 |Parameters| Ratio of _Other_ Interactions|
 |--|--|
 | Kids | 70% school , 12% nonessential , 18% essential  |
 | Adults | 30% essential, 70% nonessential |

-Finally, we assume (*guess*) that social distancing will result in a 50% reduction of contact with friends and "Other" interactions (as defined above).
+Finally, we assume (*guess*) that the guidance for general social distancing (fewer in-person social gatherings, maintaining safe distance when meeting in person, etc.) will result in a 50% reduction of contact with friends and "Other" interactions (as defined above).

 With some quick arithmetic we arrive a the following parameters: